alphacentauri82/cgm-remote-monitor/CONTRIBUTING.md

 We assume all new Pull Requests are at least smoke tested by the author and all code in the PR actually works.
 Please include a description of what the features do and rationalize why the changes are needed.

-If you add any new NPM module dependencies, you have to rationalize why there are needed - we prefer pull requests that reduce dependencies, not add them.
+If you add any new NPM module dependencies, you have to rationalize why they are needed - we prefer pull requests that reduce dependencies, not add them.
 Before releasing a a new version, we check with `npm audit` if our dependencies don't have known security issues.

 When adding new features that add configuration options, please ensure the `README` document is amended with information on the new configuration.